tracelayer23/tracelayer/docs/02-WHY-EXISTING-SOLUTIONS-FAIL.md

 A report may use another.

-An AI agent may receive incomplete context.
+An AI system may receive incomplete context.

 An API may expose raw data but not claim policy.